 END

-This stored procedure will simply try to divide the number 10 by zero (0).
-Next, let’s execute the procedure and store the return code in a variable.
+This stored procedure will try to divide the number 10 by zero (0).
+Next, execute the method and store the return code in a variable.

 DECLARE @result INT